Inca Trail In December

 As the year comes to an end, and with the holiday parties on Christmas and the new year around the corner, the Inca trail gets moderately crowded but not as in the peak season nor emptier as in the low season.
 Machu Picchu also gets crowded at this time of the year due to many Peruvian tourists who set off on family trips.
 Before or after Christmas and New Year, the number of visitors on the Inca trail goes down.

 Did you know that only AB Expeditions provides proper trekking gear to their porters?
 Also, they have satellite phones and a Portable toilet tent.
-Click here to book with us your Inca trail for 4 days.
+Book now your Inca trail 4 days in December with us.

 Table of Contents